Make Crispy, Steamed or Fried Gyoza

 You can make the filling using shrimp, or the other meats suggested.
 You can also make them with no meat.

 Serve with some fried rice and call it dinner.
-My own favorite fried rice recipe's line is above.
+My own favorite fried rice recipe is above.

 Wrapping gyoza comes with practice.
 The first few I made years ago were kind of scary looking.
-But after you have made them once, it becomes second nature and not challenging at all.
+But after you have made them a few times, it becomes second nature and not challenging at all.

-You can buy a mold to use to make them (one is pictured from Amazon below).
+Molds are available on line and in some stores that can be used to make them (one is pictured from Amazon below).
 I have also seen them in kitchen supply stores in malls.
 I do not use those but you can.
 They do work nicely.

 - 1/4-1/2 bag coleslaw

 - 1 medium onion, fine chop

 - 6 tablespoons low sodium soy sauce

 - 1/2 pound lean ground beef, turkey, or pork, can be a combination of the three